ucsb-cs48-w19/4pm-spotify/README.md

 12) Using the navbar on the bottom of the screen, go to the linkscreen page where you will see a list of song URIs.
 13) Tap any of the song URIs in this list and treat your ears to Rick Astley's classic "Never Gonna Give You Up"
-14) If it says your device isn't active, try going back to your spotify app and playing a song and then pausing it to activate it and then tap a URI again and it shoudl start playing.
+14) If it says your device isn't active, try going back to your spotify app and playing a song and then pausing it to activate it and then tap a URI again and it should start playing.

 ## Functionality